rg2011/cyberpunk_tuning/README.md

 # cyberpunk_tuning

-csutom lua scripts for my cyberpunk install
+These are my lua scripts for Cyber Engine Tweaks.
+Installed in bin/x64/plugins/cyber_engine_tweaks/mods/cyberpunk_tuning.
+Features

+- Raises the carry capacity on game load, assing 999 to max weight.